 We next looked at other genome-wide signatures of WGDs on a subset of species.
-Specifically, we looked for intraspecific syntenic blocks, which should be widespread in genomes that have undergone WGD, and distributions of synonymous divergence (Ks) of paralogs within each genome.
-If a WGD has occurred in the history of a genome, a secondary peak of Ks should be present in these distributions.
+Specifically, we looked for intraspecific syntenic blocks, which should be widespread in genomes that have undergone WGD, and distributions of synonymous divergence (KS) of paralogs within each genome.
+If a WGD has occurred in the history of a genome, a secondary peak of KS should be present in these distributions.
 With both of these analyses we again find no evidence for WGD in any spider or scorpion genomes and suggestive evidence for at least one occurring in the history of horseshoe crabs.
 Only two species, C. rotundicauda and T. gigas, both horseshoe crabs, showed substantial amounts of intraspecific synteny.
 Both of these, along with the other horseshoe crab, L. polyphemus, also have distinct peaks in their Ks distributions, indicating the possibility of WGD occurring in their ancestor.
 This is the same branch identified with an excess number of gene duplications and losses in our gene tree topology analysis above (Fig. 1)

 Discussion